amdad121/record-activity-laravel/README.md

 });
 ```

-Now this traits add on your model.
+Now this traits add on your model and add fillable property.

 ```php
 <?php